Best Of20 min read

 Cons:

-• Not suited for long-form content
+• Not built for long-form writing

 • Fewer integrations than competitors